Double Rugby World Cup Winner Leaves Springboks Camp Before Argentina Test

 Source: Getty Images

-Rassie Erasmus released the final squad and line-up to face the Pumas earlier this week, with some notable names missing and key players left out due to injuries.
+Rassie Erasmus released the final squad and line-up to face the Pumas earlier this week and spoke about the Springboks' opponents this weekend.
+Some notable names were missing in his squad and key players were left out due to injuries.

 One player who should have made the squad but missed out due to injury is Aphelele Fassi.
 The 27-year-old suffered a severe injury against the All Blacks of New Zealand and underwent surgery, which will keep him out of action for four to six months.